spiffycoffee/grandhunt-2024/CA_Setup.md

 source venv/bin/activate
 ```
 3. Install the project dependencies, `pip install -r requirements.txt`
-4. Establish a salt value to make Django happy, since this is local the value doesn't really matter
+4. Establish a salt value to make Django happy, since this is local the value doesn't really matter `export SECRET_KEY=key`
-`export SECRET_KEY=*mash the keyboard*`
 5. Now everything is installed and ready to run.
 For the initial run, perform the Django migrations to setup the DB, and create an admin user for yourself
 ```
 python manage.py migrate